 It has the vocation as an institution of higher education to encourage ensemble activities and the cross-fertilisation of experience.
 Ever since it was established, the CNSMD has always been admired for its teaching methods, the new subject areas it embraces, as well as for its approach to graduate employment.
 Creativity and research are of paramount importance in both fields of music and dance.

 Studies at the conservatory are organised in accordance with the recommendations of the Bologna Process of the European Higher Education Area.
 This facilitates links with other higher education institutions and universities.
-Many partnerships are currently being developed to further strengthen research; the CNSMD is in the process of joining the consortium of institutions usually known in English as the University of Lyon and in French as the Pôle de Recherche et d’Enseignement Supérieur (PRES) (Higher Education Teaching and Research Cluster).
+Many partnerships are currently being developed to further strengthen research; the CNSMD is an associate member of the Université de Lyon and of the consortium of higher-education and research institutions (COMUE: Communauté d’universités et établissements) located within the two neighbouring cities of Lyon and Saint-Étienne.

 Graduate employment is a major concern and the conservatory ensures that students gain experience in professional situations (study projects, training courses, etc.) thanks to partnerships with recognised cultural establishments in the area.
 A regular monitoring process of recent graduates indicates the reality of their professional situations and the results of their search for employment